pvcraven/arcade_book/source/chapters/06_what_is_a_programming_language/index.rst

     Source: `Wikipedia Grace Hopper and UNIVAC <https://en.wikipedia.org/wiki/Grace_Hopper#/media/File:Grace_Hopper_and_UNIVAC.jpg>`_

-`Third Generation Languages`_ (3GL) started with `Grace Hopper`_ creating the language COBOL_.
+`Third Generation Languages`_ (3GL) started with `John Backus`_ creating FORTRAN in 1954 and `Grace Hopper`_ creating FLOW-MATIC in 1955 which evolved into COBOL_ by 1959.
 There are many, many different third generation languages now.
 These languages often specialize at certain tasks.
 For example, the language C_ is great at creating small, fast programs that can run on minimal hardware.
 PHP_ is an easy-to-use language that can build websites.